Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/troubleshooting/virtualbox.md

 ### Restarting your computer

-Turning your Mac off and on again with a hard reboot can solve lots of problems related to VirtualBox installations.
+Turning your machine off and on again with a hard reboot can solve lots of problems related to VirtualBox installations.

 ### Clearing staged kernel extensions